mstevenson32/RFP/README.md

 •	IT Infrastructure – Improvement opportunities like capacity, stability, security, and performance
 •	IT Leadership – Improvement opportunities like aligned strategies, company performance, and satisfaction OUR PROPOSAL – AUDIT AND ADJUST
-Litex Industries, Ltd. has a well-deserved reputation for quality customer service.
-However, faced with changes in environments and systems from recent mergers and acquisitions (M&A), overall company growth, and any other existing limitations that prevent taking full advantage of improvements in technology, Litex Industries, Ltd. faces the possibility of limited growth and higher company risk.
-We propose a full internal IT audit to analyze and suggest short-term and long-term recommendations that fit the strategic goals of Litex leadership.
+Company has a well-deserved reputation for quality customer service.
+However, faced with changes in environments and systems from recent mergers and acquisitions (M&A), overall company growth, and any other existing limitations that prevent taking full advantage of improvements in technology, Company faces the possibility of limited growth and higher company risk.
+We propose a full internal IT audit to analyze and suggest short-term and long-term recommendations that fit the strategic goals of Company leadership.
 Technical/Project Approach
 Managing IT is about managing risk.
-Our risk averse approach uses a mix of experience, managerial, technical, and project management skills to audit and evaluate the Litex information technology environment(s) and team(s).
+Our risk averse approach uses a mix of experience, managerial, technical, and project management skills to audit and evaluate the Company information technology environment(s) and team(s).
 Additionally, using standards-based tools and techniques (where applicable) to promote unified environments.
 Information systems standards often include a high level of complexity that spans a large range of disciplines.
 For example, the Project Management Institute (PMI) has sets of standards but are usually targeted towards larger enterprise environments to be a good fit.
 If applicable other standards that are good fits will be recommended along with any professional training.
 Resources & Environment
-Existing IT and Litex senior leadership resources are in place.
+Existing IT and Company senior leadership resources are in place.
 Any additional resource needs that arise must be documented and sent in for approval before any execution.
 Existing IT environment is providing production services for four Litex locations:
 Addresses
 Project Deliverables
 Deliverable	Description